Germany battles past impressive France to book place in the final of Euro 2022 – KION546

 Even on a night like tonight, when for much of the second half it felt as though the team was merely hanging on for survival against a ferocious and tenacious French side, Germany somehow found a way to win.

-But this was a battle that Germany will likely still be feeling come the end of the week, and France’s players will perhaps still be wondering how it isn’t them taking on England.
+But this was a battle that Germany will likely still be feeling come the end of the week, while France’s players will perhaps still be wondering how it isn’t them taking on England.

 Chance after chance came and went for France in the second half before Popp, who has become Germany’s leading light at this tournament, made Les Bleus pay dearly with a clinical header 13 minutes from the end.